 - Section 2.
-Previous requirements
+Review of previous user requirements

 - Section 3.
 Application areas for sea state climate data

 - Section 4.
 User survey

 - Section 5.
 Consolidated requirements list

 - Section 6.
 References

 1 "Effective" in the sense that it is the velocity that advects the phase of the wave train, and is generally a function of the current profile and the wavenumber (e.g. Stewart and Joy 1974, Andrews and McIntyre 1978, Kirby and Chen 1989).